Programme

 11:15 - 12:00

-When nurses and clinicians are involved from the outset, digital solutions are far more likely to support safe, effective, patient-centred care.
+When nurses and clinicians are involved from the outset, digital solutions are far more likely to support safe, effective, person-centred care.
 Strong clinical engagement helps ensure that technology reflects the realities of practice and adds genuine value at the point of care.

 Drawing on real-world examples, panellists will focus on practical lessons, what has enabled success in practice, and how co-design and clinical engagement can be embedded throughout the lifecycle of digital implementation across acute, community and wider system settings.